Over 1,700 voluntary organisations work in the criminal justice system.

 Voluntary organisations provide support in a variety of ways.
 Often they have been set up in response to local need and driven by the belief that their work can make a difference to those they work with, their communities and society as a whole.

 Organisations range from volunteer-led groups to large, multi million pound organisations with thousands of staff.
 Many have both paid staff and teams of volunteers.
 Some only work in their local community, whilst others serve larger areas, including the UK and beyond.
-Clinks has an online guide to the criminal justice system (forthcoming) - a guide to the context in which the voluntary sector in criminal justice is working, how it works and who is involved.
+Clinks has a guide to navigating the criminal justice system - a guide to the context in which the voluntary sector in criminal justice is working, how it works and who is involved.

 What does the sector do?